panther-labs/panther_analysis_tool/README.md

-    test-lookup-table   Validate a Lookup Table spec file. validate            Validate your bulk uploads against your panther instance zip                 Create an archive of local policies and rules for uploading to Panther.
+    test-lookup-table   Validate a Lookup Table spec file. validate            Validate your bulk uploads against your panther instance zip                 Create an archive of local policies and rules for uploading to Panther. obfuscate           Obfuscate a file
+    deobfuscate         Deobfuscate a file

 optional arguments:
   -h, --help            show this help message and exit